ktoso/rx-wiki/How-To-Use.md

 <a name='Hello-World'/>
 # Hello World!

-Requisite first example which creates an Observable from a list of Strings, subscribes to the Observable with a function that will print "Hello [arg]!" for each string.
+These example implementations of “Hello World” in Java, Groovy, and Clojure create an Observable from a list of Strings, and then subscribe to this Observable with a closure that prints “Hello _String_!” for each string emitted by the Observable.

-> This example is given first in Java and then other languages to provide comparison.

-> Subsequent examples will use a mixture of languages all of which can be found in the /src/examples folders of each [language adaptor](https://github.com/Netflix/RxJava/tree/master/language-adaptors).
+> Subsequent examples will use a mixture of languages all of which can be found in the `/src/examples` folders of each [language adaptor](https://github.com/Netflix/RxJava/tree/master/language-adaptors).

 ### Java